idest88/MarketsMatterSim/README.md

 This repository contains code and input data sets that run a simulation assessing RMSE of within- and out-of-market comparison groups in a difference-in-differences analysis.
 The goal of the repository is to share the code and data sets for other researchers to use, either to validate the results of a (hopefully forthcoming) research methods article or to use as a template for their own simulation studies.

-This repository is intended as an archive rather than a living or working project and thus is *read-only*.
+This repository is intended as an archive rather than a living or working project.

 Files are organized into data and code folders.